puppetlabs/puppet-docs/source/pe/2.5/console_accessing.markdown

 - Chrome (current versions)
 - Firefox 3.5 and higher
 - Safari 4 and higher
-- Internet Explorer 9 and higher
+- Internet Explorer 8 and higher

-**NOTE** Internet Explorer 8 fails to load the console's live management page.
-Support for IE 8 live management may be added in the future.
-All other console features should function correctly in IE 8.
-Other browsers may or may not work, and have not been intensively tested with the console.

 Reaching the Console
 -----